MArch/PgDip Advanced Architectural Design

 Special Study Project 4

-You'll choose from series of classes taught by staff, and related to areas of expertise, in:
+You'll choose from a series of projects taught by staff, and related to areas of expertise in sustainable construction and environmental sustainability.

 Compulsory classes